Mlaiel/iacherie/docs/system/PROTECTION_AGENTS_IMPLEMENTATION.md

 ## Conclusion

-All 8 protection agents are now successfully implemented and integrated into the Ainflue platform, providing comprehensive content protection, rights management, and legal compliance capabilities across 35+ platforms with AI-powered detection and automation.
+All 8 protection agents are now successfully implemented and integrated into the IA Chérie platform, providing comprehensive content protection, rights management, and legal compliance capabilities across 35+ platforms with AI-powered detection and automation.